yanhui09/MAGpy/README.md

 git clone https://github.com/WatsonLab/MAGpy.git
 cd MAGpy
 ```

+Edit the config.json and point to the databases and directories created during the ["10 minute install"](https://github.com/WatsonLab/MAGpy/blob/master/install.md)

 In this directory, put all of your genomes into the mags folder, one file per genome, with a .fa file extension